gwilku/jscan-docs/jeep/jl.rst

+Disable Sign and Lane assist
+=========================================

 Jeep JL disable Sign and Lane assist
-=========================================

 1) Go to Modules > Body Controller > Configuration
 2) Set these to disabled: